joyent/conch-shell/README.md

 Releases are available over at https://github.com/joyent/conch-shell/releases for a handful of platforms, including macOS, Linux, and Solaris/SmartOS.

+# Notes

+## SSL Certs

+Go makes a lot of assumptions about a user's runtime environment.
+One assumption is that a system holds SSL certs in a set of default directories which are hardcoded into the go runtime by platform.
+If the user's runtime differs from go's expectation, the user will receive a message like `x509: failed to load system roots and no roots provided`.

+To set a custom location for SSL certs, one can specify `SSL_CERT_DIR` or `SSL_CERT_FILE` in the environment before running conch shell.

+For instance: `SSL_CERT_FILE=/opt/certs.pem conch login`

 # Copyright / License

 Copyright Joyent Inc